dieswaytoofast/erlasticsearch/README.md

 Credits
 =======
 This is _not_ to be confused with [erlastic_search](https://github.com/tsloughter/erlastic_search) by [Tristan Sloughter](https://github.com/tsloughter), which is HTTP/REST based, and almost certainly did not involve quite this level of head-thumping associated w/ figuring out how Thrift works…

+And, of course, props to [Paul Oliver](https://github.com/puzza007) for getting poolboy in the mix

 (Yes, this is a _Credit_)